MyNimrod/alx-higher_level_programming/0x0A-python-inheritance/README.md

 you can assume name is always a string if value is not an integer: raise a TypeError exception, with the message <name> must be an integer if value is less or equal to 0: raise a ValueError exception with the message <name> must be greater than 0
+###8-rectangle.py
+a class Rectangle that inherits from BaseGeometry (7-base_geometry.py).

+Instantiation with width and height: def __init__(self, width, height): width and height must be private.
+No getter or setter width and height must be positive integers, validated by integer_validator